MattNot/Pythia/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to improve Pythia Suggest, please fork the repository and submit a pull request.
+If you'd like to improve Pythia, please fork the repository and submit a pull request.

 ## License

-Pythia Suggest is licensed under the MIT License.
+Pythia is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.